 How to make the Udupi Sambar Podi

-Heat a non stick pan, add 1 tsp of oil and fry red chillies, remove to a plate.
+Heat a nonstick pan, add 1 tsp of oil and fry red chilies, remove to a plate.
 Then fry all other ingredients, ensuring the flame is low and you are stirring all the time.

-Original recipe uses Byadagi, while I have no clue what variety I had.
-However mine were quite spicy as well.
+The original recipe uses Byadagi, while I have no clue what variety I had.
+However, mine was quite spicy as well.

-The spiciness of the powder totally depends on quality of red chillies.
+The spiciness of the powder totally depends on the quality of red chilies.

 Coconut Oil is the preferred oil for cooking.
 If you are not used to it, use regular cooking oil